smburdick/graem/wiki/Sicco/index.md

 ### Rain Mages

-Because of its proximity to the Mage States and dry climate, many Rain Mages were put to work here.
+Because of its proximity to the Mage States and dry climate, many Rain Mages were deployed to Sicco.
 They learned how to summon monsoons and hurricanes, and bestowed this power unto the [Amulet of Fluentem](../Southern_Continent/#amulet-of-fluentum).
 One of Sicco's centers of study and prayer was the Temple of Pluvia Chorus, perched on the top of Mount Praeceps.